-27. Loss of Speech - permanent and irreversible
+29. Loss of Speech - permanent and irreversible

-Total permanent and irreversible loss of the ability to

-speak as a result of physical injury or disease.
+Total permanent and irreversible loss of the ability to speak as a result of physical injury or disease.

-28. Major Organ Transplant - specified organs

-The undergoing as a recipient of a transplant of bone marrow or of a complete heart, kidney, liver, lung, or pancreas, or inclusion on an official Ireland or United Kingdom waiting list for such a procedure.
+30. Major Organ Transplant - specified organs The undergoing as a recipient of a transplant of bone marrow or a complete heart, kidney, liver, lung, or pancreas, or a lobe of liver, or a lobe of lung, or inclusion on the official programme waiting list of a Major Hospital in Ireland or the United Kingdom for such a procedure.

-- Transplant of any other organs, parts of organs, tissues or cells. - Major Organ Transplant secondary to alcohol or drug misuse.
+- Transplant of any other organs, parts of organs, tissues or cells. - Major organ transplant secondary to alcohol or drug misuse.

-29. Motor Neurone Disease - resulting in permanent symptoms
+31. Motor Neurone Disease - resulting in permanent symptoms

-A definite diagnosis of Motor Neurone Disease by a Consultant Neurologist of an Irish or United Kingdom Hospital.
+A definite diagnosis of motor neurone disease by a Consultant Neurologist.
 There must be permanent clinical impairment of motor function.